GraphER: An Efficient Graph-Based Enrichment and Reranking Method for Retrieval-Augmented Generation: Discussions

 \subsection{Learning Higher-Order Dependencies}

-Both PPR and GCS can be expressed and solved as linear systems, and the resulting PPR and GCS scores are linear transformations of the initial scores.
-While this formulation is simple and efficient, it can be restrictive and lacks expressiveness when higher-order interactions exist between node features.
-To model such higher-order interactions, we employ a graph attention network (GAT) as the graph-based ranking component within the GraphER framework.
-The GAT uses message passing to aggregate information from neighboring nodes, where the aggregation weights (attention coefficients) are learned functions of the features of connected node pairs.
-This mechanism enables the model to capture higher-order node-node interactions.
-In our experiments, GraphER-GAT outperforms GraphER-GCS in terms of PR@10 in 13 out of 15 dataset-base retriever settings where it is applied.
+Both PPR and GCS are linear transformations of the initial retrieval scores.
+To account for higher-order interactions among node features, we additionally employ a graph attention network (GAT) as the ranking component within the GraphER framework.
+Across the evaluated settings, GraphER-GAT outperforms GraphER-GCS in terms of PR@10 in 13 out of the 15 dataset-base retriever settings in which it is applied.

-To verify that the performance gains of GraphER-GAT over GraphER-GCS are not solely due to feature refinements but also arise from higher-order interactions propagated through graph edges, we conduct an ablation study in which the message-passing component of the GAT is disabled while the number of layers, hidden dimensions, and input features are unchanged.
+To determine whether these gains arise from message passing rather than from additional nonlinear transformations, we conduct an ablation study in which the message-passing component of the GAT is disabled while the number of layers, hidden dimensions, and input features remain unchanged.
 This modification reduces the GAT to a per-node multilayer perceptron (MLP) applied independently to each node, which we refer to as GraphER-MLP.
-Note that GraphER-MLP still incorporates graph information by including the GCS scores as its input, but it does not model interactions between node features across edges.
-For both models, we use Llama-Embed-Nemotron-8B+BM25 as the base retriever.
-We employ the same hyper-parameter tuning protocol for GraphER-MLP as for GraphER-GAT and train both models on identical datasets.
-The comparison of its retrieval performance to GraphER-GCS and GraphER-GAT on the evaluation datasets is reported in Table \ref{tab:message_passing_effect}.
+The MLP models are then trained using the same protocol.
+The comparison of its retrieval performance to GraphER-GCS and GraphER-GAT is reported in Table \ref{tab:message_passing_effect}.

-In terms of PR@10, GraphER-GAT achieves the best performance on 5 of the 8 datasets, whereas GraphER-MLP attains the best performance only on the \texttt{Bird\_dev} dataset.
-A similar trend is observed for PR@5.
-These results indicate that GraphER, as a general framework, is not limited to linear graph effects and can benefit from explicitly modeling higher-order interactions among node features.
-When sufficient training data are available, a GAT-based ranker is an effective model choice.
+GraphER-GAT achieves the best PR@10 on 5 of the 8 datasets, whereas GraphER-MLP achieves the best result on only one.
+These results suggest that GraphER-GAT benefits from message passing across graph edges, rather than relying solely on per-node feature transformations.